 Non-Executive Directors are required under the Company's Minimum Shareholding Policy to hold Newcrest shares, with a value which equates to at least one year's total annual fees by the date that is three years after appointment.
-Each current Non-Executive Director who has been a Director for at least three years has met this requirement.
+Each current Non-Executive Director who has been a Director for at least three years met this requirement as at 30 June 2021.